 - Industry-specific acronyms: 80-85% accuracy

 The solution?
 Custom vocabulary training.
 Systems like Weesper’s custom prompts feature allow you to provide context-specific terminology, boosting technical accuracy to 95-98%.
+For a step-by-step walkthrough across medical, legal, and developer workflows, see our custom vocabulary setup guide.

 For example, providing the context “medical radiology report” helps the system distinguish “gastric” from “gastral” or “ileum” from “ilium”—terms that sound identical but have critically different meanings.